Senate Intel Committee subpoenas Donald Trump Jr. in Russia probe

 Trump Jr. testified before the Senate Judiciary Committee in September 2017.
 He said he was only "peripherally aware" of the Moscow development proposal, which was kept secret from voters.

-Trump lawyer Michael Cohen, who was pursuing the project, told the committee a different story.
+Michael Cohen, then a lawyer for the Trump Organization, who was pursuing the project, told the committee a different story.
 He testified that he briefed Trump Jr. and his sister Ivanka Trump about the project "approximately 10" times.

 In fact, it continued until June 2016, even as Trump was telling the public he had no business dealings with Russians.